whoami-pantheon/BlackMorror/README.md

 BlackMorror does more than just "scan", it reflects.
 It constructs a high-fidelity shadow of your organization.

 - Persona Synthesis: Generates hundreds of "Ghost Employees" with realistic behavioral fingerprints to saturate the attack surface. \
-- Asymmetric Feedback Loops: Tracks how a single successful exploit in a low-value node compounds into an existential threat over a numbered temporal scale.
+- Asymmetric Feedback Loops: Tracks how a single successful exploit in a low-value node compounds into an existential threat over a 30-day scale.

-## ⏳ Temporal Dynamics & The Human yield Point (The Mechanics of Decay)
+## ⏳ Temporal Dynamics & The Human Yield Point (The Mechanics of Decay / The Physics of Failure)

 BlackMorror treats risk a little differently albeit realistically; It treats it as a decay function as opposed to a static snapshot.

 **Temporal Attack Surface Mapping (Path Dependency)** \
 The engine simulates the Compounding Debt of Choice.
 It maps how "temporary" configurations (e.g., legacy bypasses, technical debt) create permanent adversarial corridors over time.
-- Branching Narratives: We show more than just a breach; we show a numbered-temporal scale decay of defensive options based on today's structural choices.
+- Branching Narratives: We show more than just a breach; we show a 30-day scale decay of defensive options based on today's structural choices.
 **The Betrayal Threshold (Friction-to-Velocity Ratio)** \
 We quantify the moment the human layer becomes permeable.
 Utilizing a Weighted Pressure Model, the engine identifies the yield point where security protocols become a hindrance to operational necessity.
 - The Logic: As Cognitive Friction ($F$) increases relative to Organizational Velocity ($V$), the probability of "Betrayal" (protocol bypass) increases exponentially.